Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: A Brief Review of Gaussian Processes and Bayesian Optimisation

 \paragraph{A Review of Gaussian Processes:} A Gaussian Process (GP) over a space $\Xcal$ is a random process from $\Xcal$ to $\RR$.
 GPs are typically used as a prior for functions in Bayesian nonparametrics.
 A GP is characterised by a mean function $\mu:\Xcal\rightarrow\RR$ and a kernel (covariance function) $\kernel:\Xcal^2\rightarrow\RR$.
 If $\func\sim\GP(\mu,\kernel)$, then $f(x)$ is distributed normally $\Ncal(\mu(x), \kernel(x,x))$ for all $x\in\Xcal$.
 Some common options for the prior kernel $\kernel$ are the squared exponential and \matern{} kernels.
 Suppose that we are given $n$ observations $\Dcal_n=\{(x_i, y_i)\}_{i=1}^n$ from this GP, where $x_i\in\Xcal$, $y_i = \func(x_i) + \epsilon_i \in\RR$ and $\epsilon_i\sim\Ncal(0,\eta^2)$.
 Then the posterior $\func|\Dcal_n$ is also a GP with mean $\mu_n$ and covariance $\kernel_n$ given by,

-Here $Y\in\RR^n$ is a vector with $Y_i=y_i$, and $k,k'\in\RR^n$ are such that $k_i = \kernel(x,x_i),k'_i=\kernel(x',x_i)$. $I_n$ is the $n\times n$ identity matrix.
+Here, $Y\in\RR^n$ is a vector with $Y_i=y_i$, and $k,k'\in\RR^n$ are such that $k_i = \kernel(x,x_i),k'_i=\kernel(x',x_i)$. $I_n$ is the $n\times n$ identity matrix.
 The Gram matrix $K\in \RR^{n\times n}$ is given by $K_{i,j} = \kernel(x_i,x_j)$.
 We have illustrated the prior and posterior GPs in Figure~\ref{fig:gpucb}.
 We refer the reader to Chapter 2 of~\citet{rasmussen06gps} for more on the basics of GPs and their use in regression.

 \paragraph{A Review of Bayesian Optimisation:} BO refers to a suite of methods for black box optimisation in the Bayesian paradigm which use a prior belief distribution for $\func$. \bayos methods have a common modus operandi to determine the next point $\xt$ for evaluation: first use the posterior for $\func$ conditioned on the past evaluations $\{(x_i,y_i)\}_{i=1}^{t-1}$ to construct an acquisition function $\utilt:\Xcal\rightarrow\RR$; then maximise the acquisition to determine the next point, $\xt \in \argmax_{x\in\Xcal} \utilt(x)$.
 At time $t$, the posterior represents our beliefs about $\func$ after $t-1$ observations and $\utilt(x)$ captures the utility of performing an evaluation at $x$ according to this posterior.
 Typically, optimising $\utilt$ can be nontrivial.
 However, since $\utilt$ is analytically available, it is assumed that the effort for optimising $\utilt$ is negligible when compared to an evaluation of $\func$.
-After $n$ evaluations of $\func$, the goal of an optimisation algorithm is to achieve small simple regret $\Sn$, defined below.
+After $n$ evaluations of $\func$, usually, the goal of an optimisation algorithm is to achieve small simple regret $\Sn$, defined below.

-While there are several options for the prior for $\func$, such as neural networks~\citep{snoek2015scalable} and random forests~\citep{hutter11smac}, the most popular option is to use a GP.
-Similarly, while there are several choices for the acquisition, for the purpose of this introduction, we focus on upper confidence bound (\gpucb)~\citep{auer03ucb,srinivas10gpbandits} and Thompson's sampling (\tsamp) \citep{thompson33sampling}.
+While there are several options for the prior for $\func$, such as neural networks~\citep{snoek2015scalable,springenberg2016bayesian} and random forests~\citep{hutter11smac}, the most popular option is to use a GP.
+Similarly, while there are several choices for the acquisition, for the purpose of this introduction, we focus on Gaussian process upper confidence bound (\gpucb)~\citep{auer03ucb,srinivas10gpbandits} and Thompson sampling (\tsamp) \citep{thompson33sampling}.
 The \gpucbs acquisition forms an upper confidence bound for $\func$, and is defined as,